 Attract Your Target Audience

-Awareness about your product or service is the first step in the customer’s buying journey or the top of the sales funnel.
-What kinds of channels are you setting up to attract your audience and lead them to the next stage?
+Awareness of your product or service is the first step in the consumer buying journey, also called the top of the sales funnel (TOFU).
+So what channels are you setting up to attract your audience and lead them to the next stage of the funnel?

 Engage Your Prospects